ThatCakey/klistra_net/README.md

 # Klistra.nu

-**Klistra.nu** is a secure, encrypted, and ephemeral pastebin platform designed to share sensitive text with peace of mind.
+**Klistra.nu** is a secure, encrypted, and ephemeral sharing platform designed to share sensitive text with peace of mind.
 Built with a focus on privacy and security, it ensures that your data is encrypted and stored securely.

 ## ✨ Features